KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/index.md

 ujust setup-decky
 ```

-You can access Decky Loader by pressing the 'side menu button' once from within Steam Gamemode or Steam Big Picture Mode.
+You can access Decky Loader by pressing the 'side menu button', also known as the Quick Access Menu (QAM), once from within Steam Gamemode or Steam Big Picture Mode.

 # Decky Plugins